AIStorageDepot

 Your items live in libraries (workspaces).
 You'll see a few kinds:

-• The prebuilt AIStorageDepot Library — a read-only, ready-made set of prompts, rules, and configs you can browse and copy from.
+• The prebuilt AIStorageDepot Library — a read-only, ready-made set of prompts, skills, rules, templates, and configs you can browse and copy from.
 Free for everyone.

 Next: Item Types · Connecting to your AI tools